RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 An irt object represents a Computer Security Incident Response Team (CSIRT).
 It includes contact information and <font color="green">may</font> include security information.
 It may be referenced from **inetnum** or **inet6num** objects to show which CSIRT is responsible for handling computer and network incidents for that address range.

-<font color="green">It is also used more generally to link "abuse-mailbox:" attributes to **inetnum** and **inet6num** objects.</font>

 * The irt object name starts with "IRT-".
-* <font color="green">The "abuse-mailbox:" attribute specifies the email address to which abuse complaints should be sent.
-When this attribute is specified no other email address should be used for abuse complaints.</font>
 * The "signature:" attribute references a **key-cert** object representing a CSIRT public key used by the team to sign their correspondence.
 * The "encryption:" attribute references a **key-cert** object representing a CSIRT public key used to encrypt correspondence sent to the CSIRT.
 * The "auth:" defines an authentication scheme to be used.
 Any of the current authentication schemes used by the RIPE Database are allowed.